HBase Architecture – Regions, Hmaster, Zookeeper

 However, it is a possibility that input-output disks and network traffic might get congested during this process.
 Hence, generally during low peak load timings, it is scheduled.

 The process is, one copy is written locally, while data is written in HDFS.
-Then it is replicated to a secondary node, and after that third copy is written to a tertiary node.
+Then we replicate it to a secondary node, and after that third copy is written to a tertiary node.

 - ZooKeeper notifies to the HMaster about the failure, whenever a Region Server fails.